CHAPTER Rev 2400

 (1) Are retained and used for the reasonable

-needs of the enterprise; and
+needs of the business enterprise; and

 (2) Have previously been, or are currently being,